Can Amy Gutmann reset the US-German relationship? | DW | 01.07.2021

 According to Müller-Kaler, the China question will remain at the forefront of the trans-Atlantic relationship.
 "Despite recent tensions, Berlin is still favoring a less ideological and more pragmatic China policy that opposes the idea of democracy vs. authoritarianism."

-"Amy Gutmann will have to walk a fine line between repairing relations, address existing disputes, and solicit Germany’s support for Biden’s policies,"said Müller-Kaler.
+Gutman, he says, will have to walk "a fine line between repairing relations, address existing disputes, and solicit Germany’s support for Biden’s policies,"said Müller-Kaler.